Copyright © 2009 All still images and music are the property of Kathleen Barich Videos are from YouTube

 Words cannot adequately express my love for them.

 Herb Gravitz has been my counselor, friend and greatest champion of my work.
 Encouraging me with undying faith in my talents as an artist, he has never given up on me.
 He has held a vision that has often gone beyond what I was able to see for myself as I proceeded in faith through my days, putting one foot in front of the other.
-Many days I have been inspired by the sound of his voice, echoing words of encouragement and hea
+Many days I have been inspired by the sound of his voice, echoing words of encouragement and healing.

 Lorenzo Pryor helped me gather my songs and put them into a cohesive package, reflecting my heart through music.
 He had a vision for my music and helped me come forward more clearly as a singer/songwriter/musician.
 He and his beloved Star came around me as friends, encouraging me and loving me in ways I could not have imagined before I met them.